RackerWilliams/attributeMapping/docs/src/site/sphinx/map.rst

 In SAML, this attribute is meant to denote the time after which the SAML Assertion should no longer be considered valid.
-While this timestamp does not fit semantically with the expire attribute that Rackspace Identity expects it still works as a reasonable timestamp.
+While this timestamp does not fit semantically with the expire attribute that Rackspace Identity expects it still works as a reasonable default.

 Other Attributes
 ................